 - Sixty-nine percent of shoppers surveyed in North America agree more retailers need to offer mobile ordering.

-- Over 90% of retail decision-makers surveyed say they are increasing the speed and convenience of fulfilment options for holiday orders.
+- Over 90% of retail decision-makers surveyed say they are increasing the speed and convenience of fulfillment options for holiday orders.

 SURVEY BACKGROUND AND METHODOLOGY